djjung2/NBA-Data-Analysis/README.md

 - **Images**: This contains the images used in this README.

 - **TeamStatsAnalysis**: These programs do analysis on team stats.
 Most interesting is the adaption of the Hollinger Game Score to classify wins, found in "Analyzing importance of game scores-June19.ipynb" and "Classification with team game scores-June20.ipynb".
 In the latter notebook, we classify winning during the '17-'18 season using this game score, with over 94\% accuracy.
 I also compare different machine learning methods for classifying wins in "Classification with 2017 and 2018 team stats- June29.ipynb".

+# Future projects

+A person interested in this project could modify my programs to analyze another sport, such as NFL.
+I think it would be really interesting to develop a player statistic for the performance of NFL players.
+This has already been developed for quarterbacks (passer rating and QB rating), but it would be interesting to standardize this across all positions.
+How does one measure the value of an offensive tackle?
+Of a punter?
+How should their performances compare?
+The NFL is far less developed in terms of well-known statistics that identify the value of players.

+# Credits

+By using data from ESPN.com, I agree to Disney's term of service, especially not making money off of this project.
+Thank you ESPN for compiling and making this data available!